spatialdude/usqlite/README.md

 Indexed parameter values are be supplied as a `tuple` or `list`

-For convenience, if the SQL statment contains a single `?` parameter, the paramater value can also supplied as a single value.
+For convenience, if the SQL statment contains a single `?` parameter, the parameter value can also be supplied as a single value.

 e.g.